 Read the following pairs.
 Notice which ones make you more comfortable.

-‘Your are in a queue/line and we will respond to you shortly’, vs. ‘You are number 7 and moving up the curve’
+‘You’re in a queue/line and we will respond to you shortly’, vs. ‘You are number 7 and moving up the queue’

 ‘Plane delayed’ vs. ‘Plane delayed by 45 minutes’